duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ![DuckDuckGo search for "garlic steak recipes"](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Fgarlic_steak_recipes.png&f=1)

-## Important Note
+## Important Notes

-Before using these templates in your code, please familiarize yourself with the [Spice Displaying](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_displaying.md) document to understand the proper usage of both the `templates` block and the `options` block.
+1. Before using these templates in your code, please familiarize yourself with the [Spice Displaying](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_displaying.md) document to understand the **proper usage of both the `templates` block and the `options` block**.

+2. Specifically, in order for each of the templates to display correctly, you need to ensure that each of the template's features, which you are using, **are defined in your `data` object**.
+Generally these are set by your `normalize` function if they do not already exist in your `api_result`.

 Understanding these is crucial to implementing Spice templates properly and effectively.